 - January 1st, 2022- The Canada Revenue Agency demands that Canadian Money Service Businesses (MSBs) have to report transactions greater than $10,000.
 So if an investor buys $10,000 worth of crypto from an exchange, the investor has to pay tax on crypto in Canada.

 - February 10th, 2021- Deputy governor Timothy Lane, agrees with the conclusions brought up in the discussion paper but shows himself open to the idea of stablecoins as a viable payment innovation.
 The Bank of Canada is also pursuing an active research agenda on Central Bank Digital Currencies.

-- February 22, 2022 – The Senate introduces an unanimous bill creating rules for digital currency showing that regulators have a positive view of the opportunities brought by digital assets.
-It is undergoing a vote on the Senate floor and the lower house before President Jair Bolsonaro can sign it into law.
+- February 22, 2022 – The Senate introduced a unanimous bill creating rules for digital currency showing that regulators have a positive view of the opportunities brought by digital assets.
+It proposed that crypto exchanges and mining facilities were regulated, and also defined penalties for crypto-related cybercrimes.
+The bill must undergo a vote on the Senate floor and the lower house before President Jair Bolsonaro can sign it into law.

 It is worth mentioning that Latin America accounts for a quarter of all Axie Infinity users.

-- May 16, 2022- The Senate passes a law to confiscate Bitcoin and other crypto assets to pay its aproximately 44,000 million dollars debt restructuring deal to the IMF with taxes on cryptocurrencies.
+- May 16, 2022 – The Senate passes a law to confiscate Bitcoin and other crypto assets to pay its approximately 44,000 million dollar debt restructuring deal to the IMF with taxes on cryptocurrencies.